riotschoolacc/MSM-Server-Tools/README.md

 In MSM Server Tools, after you [Login](#login) you are given 4 new elements to play with:

-* Request Name (You can find a list of all requests MSM requests and retrieves [here](#list-of-requests)
+* Request Name (You can find a list of all requests MSM requests and retrieves [here](https://github.com/riotschoolacc/MSM-Server-Tools/blob/main/requests.md)

 * Params
 *  All params are required to be inputted as JSON which MSM Server Tools will convert to an SFSObject and send to the servers.
+To specifically state which param should be which type (ex: Int, Double, String, Bool, etc) add the lowercase of it in the name.
+For example, if you want to send "monster_id" as an int, you should make your params look like this: `{"(int)monster_id": 3}`.
+Don't worry, it'll remove it from the string once its parsed.

 * Send (Wait)
   * Send a request and wait for a response.
 (Will timeout and disconnect based on your [settings](#settings) if not responded by then.)
 Usually used for retrieving game Databases in the loading screen such as `db_monster` which sends the user all Monster Databases.
-  * Will log in the textbox the response once you get one.
+  * Will log in the logs textbox the response once you get one.

 * Send (No Wait)
   * Send a request without waiting for a response.
 You should usually use this for actions such as `gs_update_structure` which updates a structure via the sent param `user_structure_id`.
+  * You should only use *No Wait* if you aren't going to use the response.

  Make sure to read [this](#loading-screen) before doing any requests!